salpida-foundation/proxy-benchmark-track/README.md

 P3 helper documents and schemas have been completed through P3-11.

 P3-12 has aligned this root README with the completed helper documents, helper schemas, and schema-folder README.

+P3-13 records the final P3 boundary audit.

+P3-14 prepares the `v0.1.0` public helper release package.

+P3-15 preserves the exact GitHub pre-release notes and publication gate.

+P3-16 tested the GitHub draft path and corrected the process away from unreliable draft dependence.

+P3-17 is the final authorization gate for public pre-release publication.

 This is still a public helper layer.